 Why You Should Trust Us

-Our expert Bix Firer bought and tested the nine best nozzles, pitting them against each other in a series of head to head tests.
-Bix has extensive experience in gardens and urban farms, having worked and run educational programs on numerous community gardens and living on a small urban homestead in Boise, Idaho.
+Our expert Bix Firer bought and tested the nine best nozzles, pitting them against each other in a series of head-to-head tests.
+Bix has extensive experience in gardens and urban farms and has worked and run educational programs on numerous community gardens.
+He lives on a small urban homestead in Boise, Idaho.
 He has also worked testing gear for manufacturers and as a reviewer, and his Masters in Social Science gives him a love of analysis and observation.

 Analysis and Test Results

-The ability to adjust distance and reach hard to access corners of a garden or lot is a very important component of a garden hose nozzle.
-To test this, our tester measured the farthest distance each nozzle could reach, and noted how distance varied between all available settings.
-Our testers also observed the ability to consistently water over far distances.
+The ability to adjust distance and reach hard-to-access corners of a garden or lot is an important component of a garden hose nozzle.
+To test this, our tester measured the farthest distance each nozzle could reach and noted how the distance varied between all available settings.
+We also assessed each nozzle's ability to water consistently over far distances.

 The Fanhao was the clear winner in terms of reach.
-In distance testing, the Fanhao reached well beyond the 25 foot range we were testing in.
+In distance testing, the Fanhao reached well beyond the 25-foot range we were testing.
 It could also deliver a soaking blast at numerous settings at a range of over 20 feet.
-Due to the progressive pressure delivered with varying pressure to the trigger, it was easy to shorten up the stream, which allowed for easy watering of a large plot — from one spot.
+Due to the progressive pressure delivered with varying pressure to the trigger, it was easy to shorten up the stream, allowing easy watering of a large plot — from one spot.

-The Greenmount Water had excellent range on a high-pressure center setting but lost distance quickly on other settings.
-The center setting on the Green Mount would be useful for cleaning or spot watering but did not perform well to soak a large plot.
-The Signature Garden Heavy Duty and Spraytech both performed well in our reach tests and did better at watering a larger area (from a distance) with full coverage.
+The Green Mount had excellent range in a high-pressure center setting but lost distance quickly in other settings.
+The center setting on this nozzle would be useful for cleaning or spot watering but did not perform well in soaking a large plot.
+The Signature Garden Heavy Duty and Spraytec performed well in our reach tests and did better at watering a larger area (from a distance) with full coverage.

-Gardens and home work sites can be rough places for gear.
-To measure which models will last through multiple seasons, we conducted a battery of tests.
+Gardens and homesteading sites can be rough places for gear.
+We conducted a battery of tests to measure which models will last through multiple seasons.
 Moving parts are common failure points for devices like nozzles.
-For each contender, we engaged each moving part thirty times to note any wear or difference in performance.
+We engaged each moving part thirty times for each contender to note any wear or difference in performance.
 We also used each nozzle for more than one full watering session of our third-acre food-producing lot, noting any wear and tear to the nozzles.

 The Bon-Aire Original Ultimate Aluminum stands out as the most durable of the bunch.
-It has an overbuilt design that covers the whole nozzle in a remarkably hard and wear-resistant rubber coating.
-During testing, the Bon-Aire was tossed in a wheelbarrow of rocks, and dragged through mulched garden beds and fencing; it showed nearly no wear.
+It has an overbuilt design that covers the whole nozzle in a remarkably hard, wear-resistant rubber coating.
+During testing, the Bon-Aire was tossed in a wheelbarrow of rocks and dragged through mulched garden beds and fencing; it showed nearly no wear.
 The Bon-Aire's simple rotational adjustment did not wear, either.
 During our testing, the adjustment points and connections performed like new.

-The Gilmour Full Size Zinc Pistol Grip and the Fanhao both depend on a very simple one-piece metal design for durability.
-The simple designs of these two models, as well as their durable materials, stood up well to testing.
-The trigger systems on both showed slightly more wear than the simple rotation mechanism on the Bon-Aire; however, all the moving parts and features stood up well to testing.
+The Gilmour Full Size Zinc Pistol Grip and the Fanhao depend on a simple one-piece metal design for durability.
+The straightforward designs of these two models and their durable materials stood up well to testing.
+The trigger systems showed slightly more wear than the simple rotation mechanism on the Bon-Aire; however, all the moving parts and features fared well in our tests.

 For a highly adjustable model with excellent durability, we recommend the Green Mount Spray Nozzle.
 The Green Mount is solidly built.
-When testing moving parts, the Green Mount was one of the few models with a dial ring that did not notably deteriorate in performance, and the trigger remained solid.
+One of the few models with a dial ring did not notably deteriorate in performance when testing moving parts, and the trigger remained solid.
 While we all expect our garden tools to look worn, the Green Mount's coating looks good as new, even after being jostled around in a bucket with trowels and dirt.

-An ideal garden hose nozzle has a variety of pressures that allow us to fulfill a variety of jobs around the home and garden.
-To assess pressure, we tested the highest pressure of the nozzle.
-We also looked for the ability to easily adjust pressure, and the ease of watering a garden, cleaning gutters, or hosing off garden tools.
-The Signature Garden Heavy Duty was the most versatile option for pressure.
-The Signature Garden performed very well at high pressure, allowing a strong stream that easily cleaned off a dirty shovel and wheelbarrow, and could jet mulch off a concrete pad.
-The Signature Garden also easily adjusted for several far-reaching but lower pressure options, which allowed for easy and consistent watering.
+An ideal garden hose nozzle has various pressure settings that allow us to fulfill various jobs around the home and garden.
+To assess pressure, we tested the highest setting of each nozzle.
+We also examined the ability to easily adjust pressure and the ease of watering a garden, cleaning gutters, or hosing off garden tools.
+In terms of options, the Signature Garden Heavy Duty yielded the most versatile pressure settings.
+It performed very well at high pressure, producing a strong stream that easily cleaned off a dirty shovel and wheelbarrow and could jet mulch off a concrete pad.
+The Signature Garden is also easily adjusted for several far-reaching but lower-pressure options, allowing easy and consistent watering.

 The Fanhao and Dramm 12380 both had remarkably high-pressure settings.
-If cleaning off a car, muddy tools or boots, or cleaning up gutters, these two nozzles are great options; however, in not having dial ring adjustments for the settings, they were both slightly more challenging to get to the perfect low-pressure settings for a gentle but soaking watering.
-The Bon-Aire had strong pressure on all settings but was also slightly more difficult to determine the perfect setting for watering a garden or other plants.
+These two nozzles are great options if cleaning off a car, muddy tools or boots, or cleaning up gutters.
+However, since they don't have dial ring adjustments, they were slightly more challenging to get to the perfect low-pressure settings for gentle but soaking watering.
+The Bon-Aire had strong pressure on all settings, but it was slightly more challenging to find the perfect setting for watering a garden or other plants.

 Simple features make a huge difference when considering the ease of use for garden hose nozzles.
 Trigger locks, on/off mechanisms, handheld design, and setting adjustments all save time, energy, and water when working around the garden.
-The Green Mount Water Hose Nozzle Spray was the most thoughtfully designed and full feature option we tested.
+The Green Mount was the most thoughtfully designed and full feature option we tested.

-The Gardenite Heavy Duty Watering Nozzle has 10 spray options on the dial ring and the ring is quite easy to manipulate.
+The Gardenite has ten spray options on the dial ring, and the ring is quite easy to manipulate.
 The trigger is thoughtfully designed and fits easily in one hand.
 The Bon-Aire is the most thoughtfully featured of any nozzle without a dial ring.
 The heavy-duty construction and bulky outer housing make it easy to handle, even when muddy and wet.
-The two-way on/off setting make it an ideal choice for a high-pressure nozzle that will need to be turned on and off frequently.
+The two-way on/off setting makes it an ideal choice for a high-pressure nozzle that will need to be turned on and off frequently.

-With so many options on the market and a wide variety of price points, finding the right garden hose nozzle to meet your budget and needs can be challenging.
-Choosing the right garden hose nozzle requires knowing what features you need and what you'll want to spend.
-Our many hours of testing can help you take that knowledge and make the right decision for your home and garden.
+With such a diverse market, deciding on the right garden hose nozzle for your budget and needs can feel overwhelming.
+Choosing the right product requires knowing what features you need and what you'll want to spend.
+We hope our many hours of testing will help guide you through that knowledge and make you feel confident in choosing what's right for your home and garden.

 — Bix Firer